microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 > **Note**
 >
-> * With an exception of the [User license details](#user-license-details) entry, you need to run the 'Compliance Utility' in an administrative PowerShell window as a user with local administrative privileges to proceed with any option from this submenu.
+> * With an exception of the [User license details](#user-license-details) entry, you need to run the Compliance Utility in an administrative PowerShell window as a user with local administrative privileges to proceed with any option from this submenu.
 Please contact your administrator if necessary.
 > * You need to know your Microsoft 365 global administrator account information to proceed, as you will be asked for your credentials.

-You can also start the 'Compliance Utility' within the command line.
+You can also start the Compliance Utility within the command line.
 Use the following command line parameter to see a short summary of all available command line parameters:

 ```
 ComplianceUtility -Information